 in Grade 12, until final grades are available at the beginning of August.

-If a UFV Placement Test, English as a Second Language (ESL) assessment score, or Upgrading and University
+If a UFV Placement Test, English Language Studies (ELS) Assessment score, or Upgrading and University

 (UUP) assessment score is required, arrangements should be made to write it early in the year.

 Upon admission to UFV, a student is provided with registration information.
 Because mandatory advising is a QS requirement, early on the academic journey, a student should contact the Advising Centre to set up an appointment with an academic advisor to develop an education plan, select courses, and plan a timetable.
 Call the Advising Centre at 604-864-4674 (Abbotsford) or 604-795-2808 (Chilliwack), or email email@example.com to arrange an appointment with an academic advisor during the first semester at UFV.

 For students under 19 years of age, admission is

 conditional upon B.C. secondary school graduation.
 Proof of graduation is due at